httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The term "patch document" is taken from {{PATCH}}.

+An _upload resource_ is a temporary resource on the server that facilitates the resumable upload of one representation ({{upload-resource}}).

 # Overview

 Resumable uploads are supported in HTTP through use of a temporary resource, an _upload resource_ ({{upload-resource}}), that is separate from the resource being uploaded to and specific to that upload.
 By interacting with the upload resource, a client can retrieve the current offset of the upload ({{offset-retrieving}}), append to the upload ({{upload-appending}}), and cancel the upload ({{upload-cancellation}}).